FACTBOX-Who is killer British nurse Lucy Letby? | Law-Order

 FACTBOX-Who is killer British nurse Lucy Letby?

-British nurse Lucy Letby was convicted on Friday of murdering seven babies and trying to kill another six at the hospital where she worked in northwest England, making her one of the country's worst serial child killers.
+British nurse Lucy Letby was jailed for life on Monday, with no prospect of release, for murdering seven babies and trying to kill another six at the hospital where she worked in northwest England.

-British nurse Lucy Letby was convicted on Friday of murdering seven babies and trying to kill another six at the hospital where she worked in northwest England, making her one of the country's worst serial child killers.
-Here are details about her and the case:
+British nurse Lucy Letby was jailed for life on Monday, with no prospect of release, for murdering seven babies and trying to kill another six at the hospital where she worked in northwest England.
+Here are details about Letby, one of the country's worst serial child killers, and the case:

 WHO IS LUCY LETBY?
 Letby, 33, was born in Hereford in central England.
 She completed a nursing degree at Chester University in northwest England and after qualifying, she began to work in the neonatal unit of the city's Countess of Chester Hospital.